ping-localhost/anonymizer-bundle/README.md

 }
 ```

 Upon anonymizing the person, a UniqueGenerator is created for the method and the method is invoked with the generator.
 The username will be the same as the email, and it will be a uniquely generated email.

 ## Unique variables
 For properties like email and usernames, unique values should be used.
 The Anonymize property has a `unique=true`
 flag to set use the `UniqueGenerator` provided by the Faker library.
 If a callback needs the UniqueGenerator,
 typehint the generator with the UniqueGenerator.

-## Excluding entities
+## Excluding objects
 It is possible to either skip a property, or to skip an entire object.

 ### Skipping objects